BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our Practices/Delivery/delivery-practice.md

 ### Slack

-The [#cop-delivery](https://burendo.slack.com/archives/C040XSYFNUX) channel on Slack is our main platform for communication, outside of any face to face meetings.
+The `#practice-product-and-delivery` channel on Slack is our main platform for communication, outside of any face to face meetings.
 This will be the place to share and get the latest information or ask questions.